agis/git-style-guide/README.md

 ## Misc.

 * There are various workflows and each one has its strengths and weaknesses.
-  Whether a workflow is good depends on the team, the project and the development workflow.
+  Whether a workflow fits your case, depends on the team, the project and your development procedures.

-  It is important though to actually *choose* a workflow and stick with it.
+  That said, it is important to actually *choose* a workflow and stick with it.

 * *Be consistent.* This is related to the workflow but also expands to things like commit messages, branch names and tags.
 Having a consistent style